rpoleski/MulensModel/examples/example_16/TO_DO.md

 - print every n-th model
 - plot trajectory
 - for parallax models check if t_0_par is fixed and give warning, if not
-- fits with 0 blending flux for first dataset
+- fits with 0 blending flux for some datasets
 - when plotting best model, plot ~100 points based on t_E etc. + all visible epochs in data so that anomalies are not missed etc.
 - add scipy to _check_imports() - requires siginificant code to be added to _check_imports() in order to find out if t_E prior is used
 - in _parse_fit_constraints_prior() add a check if the priors are defined for fit parameters